fredericbonnet/helena/docs/pages/helena-dialect/commands/pass.md

 ## <a id="pass-specifications"></a>Specifications

 - ✅ usage
+- ✅ result code should be the custom code `pass`
 - ✅ `catch` should return `(pass)` tuple
+- ✅ `catch` handlers should not handle it
 - ✅ should resume yielded body

 - should interrupt `catch` handlers and let original result pass through